 Sea salt is also a popular natural exfoliant; however, this ingredient is best reserved for other, tougher areas of the body.
 (It works great in foot scrubs!).
 Another exfoliant to avoid using on your lips is baking soda.
 While a lot of DIY recipes out there suggest using this common house-hold item in body scrubs, it can actually harm your skin.
 Baking soda removes the skin's protective oil barrier, and can alter its pH and disrupt the natural, beneficial bacteria that live on the skin’s surface.

-Essential oils pack a powerful punch when it comes to soothing the skin.
-Plus, their pleasant aromas have a calming effect on the mind - adding an extra element of relaxation to your lip scrub routine.
-Add a few drops of your preferred potion and destress with your at-home lip exfoliator.
+Essential oils pack a powerful punch when it comes to treating the skin.
+Plus, their pleasant aromas can have calming or stimulating effects on the mind—adding an extra element of joy to your lip scrub routine.
+Add a drop or two of your preferred potion and de-stress with your at-home lip exfoliator.

 After mixing up your perfect concoction, you’re ready to exfoliate!
 Using your finger or a soft toothbrush, rub the scrub on your lips in a circular motion for 1-2 minutes.
 Afterward, let the mixture sit on your lips for 2-3 minutes before wiping off with a damp washcloth.